saikumarkodukula/llm_engineering_class1/INSTALLATION.md

 For the best classroom demo results, use Ollama with:

 - `llama3.2:latest` for prompt demos
-- `nomic-embed-text:latest` for embeddings used by ChromaDB
+- `nomic-embed-text:latest` for embeddings used by ChromaDB in Ollama-backed workflows

+Important first-run note:

+- The Hugging Face fallback model may need to download on first use
+- The RAG demo also uses the sentence-transformer model `all-MiniLM-L6-v2`
+- If those models are not already cached on the machine, students need internet access the first time they run them

 ## macOS Quick Setup